Kristina01111000/Drws_site/README.md

 - -speed tests on the site
 - fix promo page menu links to growing-holistically
 - leave a reply -> leave a comment, change words to comment section
-- see if we can take away website from comment page
+- see if we can take away website ask from from comment section, leave name and email